ebuchman/blog/content/posts/uoa-liquidity.md

 of existing structure in the graph.
 All forms of clearing can be considered effectively as increasing the [velocity of money](/velocity.md).
-But the presence of these cycles, and the opportunity to clear them, presents as a much more profound thing that requires and supports a greater degree of colaboration.
+But the presence of these cycles, and the opportunity to clear them, presents as a higher order phenomenon that requires and supports a greater degree of collaboration.
 It suggests a way for us to quantify the quality of our money: quality money flows in cycles.[^energy-cycles]